moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 `WireInstance`,
 `WorldPartitionRuntimeCellDebugInfo`

-As property structs seem more common than binary structs, save game parsers may just try to parse unknown structs as property structs.
+Because property structs are more common than binary structs, parsers can often default to parsing unknown structs as property structs.

 ### Binary Structs